-A tree is a hierarchical structure with a root node and children nodes.
-Each node has a value and pointers to its children.
+A tree has a root node at the top.
+Each node has a value and children.
+Nodes with no children are called leaves.

 | Operation | BST (balanced) | BST (skewed) |